 Given the numerous opportunities to attend conferences large and small, you can find yourself participating in many social receptions.
 Such events allow community members to meet each other to forge informal ties, strengthen friendships, and build professional connections.

 Here are my 9 etiquette tips to help you get the most out of the social reception and create a positive atmosphere for others:

-- It’s OK to join a conversation in progress, even if you don’t know the people.
+#1: It’s OK to join a conversation in progress, even if you don’t know the people.
 This is hard, especially for introverts.
-Fortunately, the etiquette of social receptions allows this, as long as you’re being polite.
+Fortunately, the etiquette of social receptions allows this, as long as you’re polite.
 Such events aren’t meant for private conversations.
 By being invited to the event, you’re implicitly granted permission to mingle and meet people.

-- Bring a card with your contact details and offer it to the people with whom you’d like to stay in touch.
-The idea is to make it easier for people to remember you and have a way to contact you.
-A business card might be too formal nowadays, but some card with your name, email and/or social network details might be appropriate.
+#6: Bring a card with your contact details and offer it to the people with whom you’d like to stay in touch.
+This’ll help people to remember you and have a way to contact you.
+A business card might be too formal, but a card with your name, email and/or social media details might be appropriate.

 #7: Wear an easy-to-read name tag.
 It helps people whom you’ve just met or who might not remember your name to strike a conversation.
 If you’re known by your Twitter handle or blog, add that detail to the tag.
 Pro tip: Attach the name tag your right side, since that’s where the person will probably look if shaking your right hand.

 #8: Follow up with people you meet by email or the social platform of their preference shortly after the event ends.
 A brief “it was nice to meet you” note if fine, as long as you remind the person who you are, how you’ve met or what you discussed.
 Share some useful information or a pointer that’s relevant to your conversation.
 Don’t wait too long, but also be mindful of multi-day events during which the person might be too busy to notice your note.